gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Viewing Reported Status

 The **Status** tab displays the latest reported data from the Azure Sphere device.
+The location map will be blank until you set the longitude and latitude cloud properties in the *Properties* tab.

 ![](resources/iot-central-device-report-status.png)